 Describe detailed measures to avoid or mitigate impacts on each transport mode.
 The mitigation measures will ensure the safety, efficiency and condition of each mode is maintained.
-These mitigation measures are to be prepared by the proponent in close consultation with the relevant transport authorities.
+These mitigation measures are to be prepared by the proponent in close consultation with the relevant transport and safety authorities including the Queensland Police Service.
 Any residual impacts that cannot be avoided will be identified and quantified.